What Is a Trust and How Trusts Are Taxed in the UAE

 3. Legal Consultation: Initial consultation fees can vary but are typically around AED 1,000 to AED 2,000.

-4. Notary Fees: When the will is finalized, there will be notary and registration fees, typically ranging from AED 500 to AED 1,000.
+4. Notary Fees: When the will is finalized, there will be notary and certification fees, typically ranging from AED 500 to AED 1,000.

 5. Translation Services: If your will is in a language other than Arabic, you may need to budget for translation services, which can cost AED 500 or more.